 FAIR PROCESSING NOTICE

-SIR JAMES SMITH’S COMMUNITY SCHOOL
+SIR JAMES SMITH’S SCHOOL PART OF NORTH CORNWALL LEARNING TRUST

 This policy is to let you know how Sir James Smith’s Community School ('the School', 'we', 'us' or 'our') will collect, use and process personal data.
 It is also designed to let you know your rights and what you can do if you have questions about personal data.